 Ultimate Trinidad Carnival recap – part 1

 Hey, thanks for stopping by our blog!
-It’s your girl Esha here and with everything that’s been going on, it’s been challenging for me to write my recap of the Ultimate Trinidad Carnival Experience 2020.
+With everything that’s been going on, it’s been challenging for me to write my recap of the Ultimate Trinidad Carnival Experience 2020.

 I finally figured that we probably both need a little injection of fun right now.
 So, here it is! 😉